 Your guide is a true resident of Seville, committed to sharing firsthand insight into their beloved city.
 Make sure your stay in Seville is memorable.

 The views from the little castle at the Mercury Gardens (Jardines de Mercurio).

 The fountains’ music at the Troy Garden (Jardín de Troya).

 The underground garden called Doña María de Padilla’s Bath.
-You can access it from the Danse Garden.
+You can access it from the Dance Garden.
 It gives you the impression of being at some sort of catacombs or Roman bath.

 Check out the intense fuchsia of the bougainvillea and the peacocks.

-Want to try to get to the centre of the maze?
+Want to try to get to the center of the maze?

 Apart of the gardens, you can visit other parts of the Alcázar that are absolutely stunning.